redomino/redomino.social/README.txt

 ============

-This product enhances sc.social.like with a portlet and others social networks.
+This product enhances sc.social.like with a portlet and others social plugins.